Pool Chlorine: All You Need to Know

 Pool chlorine is a chemical sanitizer used to clean and disinfect swimming pools and other things like swim spas.

 This swimming pool sanitizer comes in either liquid, tablet, or powder form.
-Chlorine eliminates the bacteria and algae from the water through a
+Chlorine eliminates the bacteria and algae from the water through a chemical reaction.

 When added to water, it breaks down into compounds like hypochlorite ions (OCl) and hypochlorous acid (HOCl).
 These compounds attack the lipids in bacteria’s cell walls, oxidizing and rendering them harmless in just a few minutes.